ArtificialIntelligenceCoder/Feistel-Network/readme.md

 # Feistel Network Encryption CLI

 ## Overview
 This is a command-line application written in Rust that uses a Feistel network encryption scheme with the Rijndael S-box (used in AES) for non-linearity.
 The application allows you to encrypt or decrypt files using a specified number of Feistel rounds.
-The application allows you to encrypt or decrypt files using a specified number of Feistel rounds.

 ## Rijndael S-box Explained
 The Rijndael S-box, used in this application, is a fundamental part of the AES encryption algorithm.
 It introduces non-linearity to the encryption process, making it more resistant to cryptanalytic attacks.
 The S-box is constructed using a combination of the multiplicative inverse in the Galois Field \( GF(2^8) \) and an affine transformation, ensuring strong non-linear substitution properties.
 This combination provides significant security by diffusing the bits and ensuring that small changes in the input propagate throughout the output.
 The Rijndael S-box is designed to be resistant to both linear and differential cryptanalysis, which are common techniques used to break simpler ciphers.